 With texture.
-Throw in thinly sliced spring onions as a garnish, makes the Azian zing sauce presentable, and adds mild flavor.
+Throw in thinly sliced spring onions as a garnish, which makes the Azian zing sauce presentable and adds mild flavor.

 Without sugar and Honey.
 Remove the sugar and honey from the ingredient list.
-And this no sugar variation of Asian wing sauce tastes amazing as well.
+And this no-sugar variation of Asian wing sauce tastes fantastic as well.

 Spicy.
 Increase the heat by adding crushed red pepper flakes or with jalapeno slices.

 Refrigerate.
-Store this Asian zing sauce in an air-tight storage container for upto though 4 days in the refrigerator.
+Store this Asian zing sauce in an air-tight storage container for up to 4 days in the refrigerator.

 Asian zing sauce